Clear Secure: Marketing and collaborations

 Clear has partnerships with airlines and stadiums.
 The airline currently partners with Delta Air Lines, United Airlines, and Alaska Airlines.
 This includes partnerships with Major League Baseball and National Football League.

 CLEAR has also partnered with Lyft which grants people a 3-month free trial to test out Clear and gives them a $20 voucher for Lyft customers to use towards a trip to any airport.

 Clear has pursued partnerships with airlines, sports leagues, and technology platforms to integrate identity verification in travel and ticketing contexts, with arrangements varying by partner.

 Clear is a member of the FIDO Alliance and the CARIN Alliance.
 In June 2012, Clear received certification under the SAFETY Act (Support Anti-Terrorism by Fostering Effective Technologies Act of 2002) by the United States Department of Homeland Security.

 Revenue

-The company charges its customers $199 per year for a premium program named CLEAR Plus, however, it can be lowered if the user is a member of Delta SkyMiles, United MileagePlus, or holds an American Express Centurion, Platinum, or Green Card.
+The company charges its customers $219 per year for a premium program named CLEAR Plus, however, it can be lowered if the user is a member of Delta SkyMiles, United MileagePlus, or holds an American Express Centurion, Platinum, or AmEx Green Card.
 This membership allows them to potentially skip long lines, whether they are at a stadium, an arena, or an airport.
 By expanding and diversifying their locations, Clear also receives additional revenue from sports teams, who pay licensing fees.